Ballbusting

 - 20th century: Genital-impact play takes shape as a named practice within the broader cock-and-ball torture repertoire of BDSM, alongside squeezing, binding, and striking of the genitals.

-- 2013 / 2018: Modern nosology treats consensual sadomasochism as non-pathological: DSM-5 diagnoses sexual masochism disorder only where there is distress or impairment, and ICD-11 removes consensual BDSM from its disorder list.
+- 2013 and 2018: Modern nosology treats consensual sadomasochism as non-pathological.
+The DSM-5 diagnoses sexual masochism disorder only where there is distress or impairment, and ICD-11 removes consensual BDSM from its disorder list.
 Ballbusting between consenting adults therefore carries no diagnostic label of its own.

 Cultural & subcultural evolution

 A distinct strand comes from Japan, where tamakeri (玉蹴り, literally "ball kicking") names the same fetish.
-It developed into an established niche genre of fetish media, the documented online tamakeri scene grew across successive waves from the 1990s onward, before the practice entered Western kink vocabulary as "ballbusting," abbreviated BB.
+It grew into an established niche genre of fetish media, and the documented online tamakeri scene spread across successive waves from the 1990s onward, before the practice entered Western kink vocabulary as "ballbusting," abbreviated BB.
 The term is now used internationally, with tamakeri often denoting the specifically Japanese, frequently female-on-male, media tradition.

 In practice

 Within a negotiated scene, a dominant partner applies graded force to a consenting receiver's genitals, with limits set through prior negotiation and a safeword.
-Expressions range from light squeezing and flicking to harder strikes, and are often framed within femdom, tease, or humiliation role-play: the Folsom Street Fair image used to illustrate the practice depicts exactly this public, dominance-framed context.
-Many practitioners deliberately keep force well below injury thresholds; this is not a how-to, and the activity's safe expression is inseparable from the cautions below.
+Expressions range from light squeezing and flicking to harder strikes, and are often framed within femdom, tease, or humiliation role-play.
+Many practitioners deliberately keep force well below injury thresholds.
+This is not a how-to, and the activity's safe expression is inseparable from the cautions below.

 Psychology